 From Meso-American rock wall painting to Spanish colonial architecture, Baja offers interesting history, art, and culture across a wide range of time and place.
 We’ll have plenty of time to explore ancient cave dwellings, long-ago Franciscan missions, and vibrant present-day towns, connecting with locals over hearty meals and interesting conversation.

-CAMPFIRE GOURMET - LOCAL FARE, FIRESIDE COOKOUTS, AND SMALL GROUP CAMPING
+CAMPFIRE GOURMET - LOCAL FARE AND FIRESIDE COOKOUTS

-Enjoy a selection of the best local foods and catered menus during your trip shared around the campfire.
+Enjoy a selection of the best local foods and catered menus during your trip, shared around the campfire, as well as stops at taquerias and restaurants along the way.
 Daily prepared meals will be provided or cooked collaboratively, depending on the day’s schedule.
-All meals will be shared in a group format with plenty of time for a sundowner, though guest are also afforded plenty of time for private dining as desired.
+All meals will be shared in a group format with plenty of time for a sundowner.

 This is not your typical road trip.
 Along our route we will spend a fair amount of time traveling along dirt roads and playing in the sand.
 While the majority of the miles driven will be on pavement, there will be plenty of opportunity to learn basic off-road driving techniques and brush up on your overlanding skills.
 Whether you are interested in learning more about navigation and route planning, the use of variable tire pressures to maximize your vehicles performance, or just looking for adventure, this trip offers something for everyone.